Azure/azure-docs-sdk-java/docs-ref-services/latest/cosmos-readme.md

 ### Authenticate the client

-In order to interact with the Azure CosmosDB service you'll need to create an instance of the Cosmos Client class.
-To make this possible you will need an url and key of the Azure CosmosDB service.
+In order to interact with the Azure Cosmos DB service you'll need to create an instance of the Cosmos Client class.
+To make this possible you will need an url and key of the Azure Cosmos DB service.

 The SDK provides two clients.
 1. `CosmosAsyncClient` for operations using asynchronous APIs.